SYM Investor Alert: A Securities Fraud Class Action Lawsuit Has Been Filed Against Symbotic Inc. - Contact Kessler Topaz Meltzer & Check, LLP

 DEFENDANTS' ALLEGED MISCONDUCT:

 The complaint alleges that, throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the company's business, operations, and prospects.
-Specifically, Defendants failed to disclose to investors that: (1) Symbotic improperly accelerated its revenue recognition in its second and third quarter 2024 financial statements; (2) the company had a material weakness in its internal controls over financial reporting; and (3) as a result of the foregoing, Defendants' positive statements about the company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+Specifically, Defendants failed to disclose to investors that: (1) there had been a slowdown in consumption and oversupply in their products; and (2) as a result, Defendants' positive statements about the company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

 THE LEAD PLAINTIFF PROCESS:

-Kessler Topaz Meltzer & Check, LLP encourages Symbotic investors who have suffered significant losses to contact the firm directly to acquire more information.
-CLICK HERE TO SIGN UP FOR THE CASE OR COPY AND PASTE THIS LINK INTO YOUR BROWSER :
+Kessler Topaz Meltzer & Check, LLP encourages MGPI investors who have suffered significant losses to contact the firm directly to acquire more information.
+CLICK HERE TO SIGN UP FOR THE CASE OR GO TO :

 Text>